redhat-developer/odo/docs/website/docs/user-guides/quickstart.md

 ```

 To be able to access our application we need to add one more `component` to the Devfile.
-For OpenShift cluster we add Route for Kubernetes cluster Ingress.
+For OpenShift cluster we add Route.
+For Kubernetes cluster we add Ingress.

 <Tabs groupId="quickstart">
   <TabItem value="kubernetes" label="Kubernetes">